Constructions of torsion-free countable, amenable, weakly mixing groups: Preliminaries

-Recall that a group is called locally finite if every its finitely generated subgroup is finite, and similarly, for locally solvable groups.
-Such groups are amenable (and even elementary amenable, see the definition below). \begin{cor} Infinite simple locally finite groups are WM. \end{cor} There are many examples of simple locally finite groups (the simplest example $\Alt_{\textrm{fin}}(\N)$ was presented in the introduction).
-But all these groups are torsion.
-As was already indicated, the question about existence of finitely generated torsion-free, amenable, simple group remains open.
-The following question is open too.
+In particular, $H$ is a WM group, and, for every maximal normal subgroup $N$ of $H$, the quotient $H/N$ is a simple WM group. \end{cor}

+Every non-elementary hyperbolic group $G$ has a non-trivial finitely presented quotient $H$, itself without non-trivial finite quotients \cite{Ol00}, and such a quotient is WM by Corollary \ref{cor:Higman}.
+Similarly, there are $2^{\aleph_0}$ non-isomorphic "monsters'' \cite[Theorem 28.7]{Ol89}, and they are WM groups.
+A monster is here a non-abelian infinite group in which every proper subgroup is cyclic; these groups are $2$-generated and simple.

+Recall that a group is called \emph{locally finite} if all its finitely generated subgroups are finite; \emph{locally solvable} groups are defined similarly.
+Such groups are amenable, indeed elementary amenable (see the definition below).